GrooveHQ/docs/reference/mutation/conversation/conversation_untag/index.md

 # conversationUntag

-Add one or more tags to a Conversation.
+Removes one or more tags from a Conversation.

 For example: